-As members of the laboratory medicine profession, entry-level technicians are expected to have assumed the responsibility for their own ethical, professional, and legal practice.
+As members of the laboratory medicine profession, entry-level CLS are expected to have assumed the responsibility for their own ethical, professional, and legal practice.
 They are expected to practice within the legal guidelines established by the state of California.
-Beginning laboratory technicians are able to practice ethically and legally in diverse settings and to participate in improving the quality of care in all settings.
+They are able to practice ethically and legally in diverse settings and to participate in improving the quality of care in all settings.